-(3) In order to assist the Company's efforts in weathering the economic environment created by COVID-19, the Company and each of the named executive officers agreed to a reduction in each named executive officer's base salary by 50%, effective May 1, 2020 through December 31, 2020.
+- (3) In order to assist the Company's efforts in weathering the economic environment created by COVID-19, the Company and each of the named executive officer's base salary by 50%, effective May 1, 2020 through December 31, 2020.
 In light of the Company's financial performance for the second and third quarters of the Company's 2021 fiscal year, however, and, as part of a broader program to restore the reduced cash compensation for all of the Company's employees whose base salaries were reduced, the Committee approved the payment to the Company's NEOs of an amount equal to the reduced base salary not paid to such officers for the second and third quarters of the Company's 2021 fiscal year.
-Reducing the NEOs' base salaries from May 1, 2020 allowed the Company to conserve cash flow and continue operations during the height of the challenges to our operations as a result of the global pandemic while we re-imagined our business and positioned the Company to succeed.
+Reducing the NEOs' base salaries from May 1, 2020 through December 31, 2020 allowed the Company to conserve cash flow and continue operations during the height of the challenges to our operations as a result of the global pandemic while we re-imagined our business and positioned the Company to succeed.
 During the Company's second and third quarters, the Company's business rebounded dramatically from the fourth quarter of our 2020 fiscal year, experiencing sharp improvements in earnings and profitability.
-As a result of our financial performance and the NEOs' efforts in leading us through the challenges to restore base salaries for all the pathemic, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including our NEOs, and repay the NEOs the portions of the pathemic, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including our NEOs, and repay the NEOs the portions of their salaries not paid earlier in respect of the second and third quarters of the fiscal year.

-(4) The values in the table represent, for each applicable fiscal year, the aggregate change in the actuarial present value of Mr. Burnison's accumulated benefit under the Enhanced Wealth Accumulation Plan (the "EWAP") from the pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial reporting purposes with respect to the Company's audited financial statements for the covered fiscal year.
+As a result of our financial performance and the NEOs' efforts in leading us through the challenges of the pandemic, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries of all employees whose base salaries of all employees whose base salaries of the fiscal year, experiencing sharp improvements in earnings and profitability.
+As a result of our financial performance and the NEOs' efforts in leading us through the challenges of the pandemic, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including our NEOs, and repay the NEOs the portions of their salaries not paid earlier in respect of the second and third quarters of the fiscal year. - (4) The values in the table represent, for each applicable fiscal year, the aggregate change in the actuarial present value of Mr. Burnison's accumulated benefit under the Enhanced Wealth Accumulation Plan (the "EWAP") from the pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year.
 As discussed under "Fiscal 2021 Pension Benefits," participants in the EWAP elected to participate in a "deferral unit" that required the participant to contribute a portion of their compensation for an eight-year period, or in some cases, make an after-tax contribution, in return for defined benefit payments from the Company over a fifteen-year period generally at retirement age of 65 or later.
 Mr. Burnison is the only named executive officer that participates in the EWAP.
 To date, Mr. Burnison has contributed \$55,200 to the EWAP.
-In June 2003, the Company amended the EWAP plan, so as not to allow new participants or the purchase of additional deferral units by existing participants.
+In June 2003, the Company amended the EWAP plan, so as not to allow new participants.